Cave Conservation Links

 - Cave Research Foundation is a non-profit organization incorporated in Kentucky in 1957 for the purpose of promoting karst and cave research, conservation, interpretation, and education.

-- Center for Cave and Karst Studies is a research center associated with Western Kentucky University focused on solving environmental problems associated with karst terrain.
+- Center for Karst Field Studies is a research center associated with Western Kentucky University focused on solving environmental problems associated with karst terrain.

 - Hoosier National Forest has an on-going cave management project with the IKC that is a model for federal agencies everywhere.
 They also own and manage a significant karst feature, the Wesley Chapel Gulf, in the Lost River drainage system.